-Attach line of plumb-bob to center of one of rear body bolts.
+Attach line of plumb-bob to one of rear body bolts.
 The plumb-bob should be suspended slightly above floor.
 When plumb-bob comes to rest, mark floor directly underneath it.
 The marks made on floor will represent various points of frame to be checked diagonally.
-Move car away so the distance can be measured to compare with the diagonal measurements, shown in Figures 1, 2, 3 and 4.
+Move car away so the distance can be measured to compare with the diagonal measurements, shown in Figures 1, 2 and 3.